-CEO and founder of a new agency called Blurred, Nik started her career at agencies Ketchum and Band & Brown (now Citizen).
-At Band & Brown Nik met Gerry Hopkinson and they set up Unity.
-Whilst there, Nik was named one of the Sunday Times 35 under 35.
-Management Today also featured her on its cover and in an exhibition of business leaders, her portrait sat between those of Sir Terry Leahy and Sir Alan Sugar.
-She was also a finalist in Grazia O2’s business-woman of the year, in addition to appearing in two series of Channel 4’s Battlefront programme.
-In both 2017 and 2016 Nik featured in PR Week’s Top 10 Power List for brand PR leaders, as well as its 2017 review of female comms chiefs.
+CEO and founder of Blurred, Nik started her career at agencies Ketchum and Band & Brown (now Citizen).
+At Band & Brown Nik met Gerry Hopkinson and they set up Unity together when Nik was 29.
+Unity won over 500 industry awards for client work as well as ‘Agency of the Year’ multiple times.
 Nik’s client portfolio has included Coca-Cola, Facebook, M&S, Lego, Disney, Whitbread, Lloyds and BT.
-In January 2018, Nik sold her stake in Unity and is currently pursuing new interests.
+In January 2018, Nik sold her stake in Unity and founded Blurred alongside Katy Stolliday and Stuart Lambert in October 2018.
 Nik also co-founded/invested in agency Tin Man, and has stakes in a number of other businesses including, Allbright, the group behind London’s first private members club for working women.

 Oliver heads up a creative team at Sky’s in-house agency, Sky Creative.
 His team work across campaigns, focusing on content as a means of promotion.
 He has an eclectic background at sky; producing and directing live TV and content for F1 and Rugby Union as well as running a creative social/PR team in entertainment.
 Recently a dad for the first time, you’ll find Oli in the office bright and early with dark bags under his eyes and the occasional latent trickle of vomit down his back.